starsite/FIAS/README.md

 * Assign our AppDelegate reference in `configFile.txt`
 * Build and run app
 * Profit!
 * Not plagiarize other developers' work with a blog post (ahem).
-If this walkthrough is helpful, give it a ⭐️, link back to it, or write your own tutorial.
+If you find this walkthrough helpful, give it a ⭐️, link back to it, or write your own tutorial.
 Please and thank you. ❤️

 ---